microprediction/monteprediction/TFRO.md

 ## Ways I can help you if you are a central bank watching portfolio manager
-Just getting started with this one but...
+Just getting started with this one but just imagine a million generalizations of...

 ![](https://github.com/microprediction/monteprediction/blob/main/how_defensive.png)